 Maya Kadar Kovalsky is the eldest daughter of Naomi Prawer Kadar.
 As one of the Vice Presidents on the Board of Directors of the Naomi Foundation, she provides insight into Naomi’s perspective and professional skills, supports the team in critical decision-making, and provides media production expertise.

 Maya received her MFA in film production from Tel Aviv University in Israel and worked for two prominent Israeli film and television companies – JCS Post Production and Spike Communications.
 She received her BA from Barnard College of Columbia University in Film Studies and Art History and Visual Art.

-<em>My mother was so dedicated to teaching; it really was her life’s mission.
-Thinking about her energy in the classroom motivates me to bring that spirit to all the projects we support through the foundation.</em>
+“My mother was so dedicated to teaching; it really was her life’s mission.
+Thinking about her energy in the classroom motivates me to bring that spirit to all the projects we support through the foundation.”

-<em>The foundation bridges the past and the future.
+“The foundation bridges the past and the future.
 My mother’s spirit and positive energy inspires our work at the foundation.
-It’s my hope to perpetuate Naomi’s enthusiasm and love of teaching through our grantees.</em>
+It’s my hope to perpetuate Naomi’s enthusiasm and love of teaching through our grantees.”

 Nadav Kadar is the son of Naomi Prawer Kadar.
 He worked alongside Naomi while she was creating the blueprint for the BrainPOP ESL product.
 As one of the Vice Presidents of the Naomi Foundation, Nadav provides vital insight into Naomi’s passions as he shares her love for Jewish history and Judaic studies.
 Nadav supports the team in each decision and provides legal, financial, and organizational expertise.

 Nadav received his BA from Clark University, where his focus was Biology.
 He continued his studies at Brandeis University, where he completed an MA in Near Eastern and Judaic Studies.
 Nadav received an International Executive MBA through the Kellogg-Recanati program at Tel Aviv University.

-<em>I am inspired by my mother’s love for Yiddish.
+“I am inspired by my mother’s love for Yiddish.
 It was an important part of her family, community, scholarship, and it was at the center of her passion for teaching.
 We want to continue her legacy by providing opportunities for others to study this beautiful language and culture and connect with their heritage.”

 Naomi’s youngest daughter, Einat Kadar, is a Vice President on the Board of Directors.
 Einat started the Naomi Foundation and helped guide it through its early stages, and with her family, she set up its essential framework and continues to shape its vision and future.

-Before medical school, Einat worked as a clinical research study assistant at the Memorial Sloan-Kettering Cancer Center and attended the Goucher Post-Baccalaureate Premidcal Program.
+Before medical school, Einat worked as a clinical research study assistant at the Memorial Sloan-Kettering Cancer Center and attended the Goucher Post-Baccalaureate Premedical Program.
 Einat holds a BA from Brown University where she focused on the study of health in the developing world, particularly reproductive health and women’s empowerment.
 As part of her studies, Einat traveled to Thailand and South Africa and lived in India for seven months.

-<em>My mother’s life was my inspiration and motivation for creating the foundation.
-I feel way she lived her life, her deep morals, and her passions, are worth sharing with the world.</em>
+“My mother’s life was my inspiration and motivation for creating the foundation.
+I feel way she lived her life, her deep morals, and her passions, are worth sharing with the world.”

-“The opportunities in the fields we support seem endless, which can both feel daunting and empowering at the same time.The biggest opportunity, the heart of the whole project, is to enable amazing people who are doing good to have as wide of an impact as possible.</em>
+“The opportunities in the fields we support seem endless, which can both feel daunting and empowering at the same time.The biggest opportunity, the heart of the whole project, is to enable amazing people who are doing good to have as wide of an impact as possible.”

-Advisor to the Board of Directors & Ambassador in Israel
+Advisor to the Board of Directors & Ambassador

-“A core belief of the Naomi Foundation is that a person has the capacity to make a powerful and lasting impact on many others.
+“A core belief of the Naomi Foundation is that one person has the capacity to make a powerful and lasting impact on many others.
 The most meaningful and transformative investment we can make is in people who are dedicated to this mission.
 Education is therefore at the core of everything we do.
-By empowering educators, we hope to create a ripple effect that will continue well into the future, for many lifetimes.”</em>
+By empowering educators, we hope to create a ripple effect that will continue well into the future, for many lifetimes.”

-Lindsey lives in Manhattan with her husband.
+Lindsey lives in Denver, Colorado with her husband and their four children.